Experts: UAE, Saudis may have committed war crimes in Yemen

 GENEVA (AP) — Three experts working for the U.N.’s top human rights body say the governments of Yemen, the United Arab Emirates and Saudi Arabia may have been responsible for war crimes including rape, torture, disappearances and “deprivation of the right to life” during 3½ years of escalated fighting against rebels in Yemen.

-In their first report for the Human Rights Council, the experts also point to possible crimes by rebel Shiite militia in Yemen, which has been fighting the Saudi-led coalition and Yemen’s government since March 2015.
+In their first report for the Human Rights Council, the experts also point to possible crimes by rebel Shiite militia in Yemen, who have been fighting the Saudi-led coalition and Yemen’s government in a civil war since March 2015.

-The experts have also chronicled the damages from coalition air strikes, the single most lethal force in the fighting, over the last year.
+The experts have also chronicled the damages from coalition airstrikes, the single most lethal force in the fighting, over the last year.

-They urged the international community to “refrain from providing arms that could be used in the conflict “— an apparent reference to countries like the United States and Britain that help arm the Saudi-led coalition, as well as Iran, which the coalition has accused of say has been arming the Houthis.
+They urged the international community to “refrain from providing arms that could be used in the conflict”— an apparent reference to countries including the United States and Britain that help arm the Saudi-led coalition, as well as Iran, which the coalition has accused of arming the Houthis.

 Most Read Nation & World Stories